Quick Tips for Getting Started

 - How do I log in?

-- Watch the Educator Login Video for details about logging in to the Customer Web site.
+- Watch the "Logging Into The Website" educator login video at the top of this page for details about logging in to the Customer Web site.

 - My students are having login problems.
 The program indicates that students are logged in, but they are not.
 What do I do?

 - If you know which computer a student used most recently, restart that computer.
 This will break the connection to our servers and allow that student to log in elsewhere.
 If you do not know this information or have tried restarting with no results, give Istation Technical Support a call when the student is ready to log in, and we can provide one-on-one assistance.